Universal Approximation with Quadratic Deep Networks

 \section{Introduction}

-\IEEEPARstart{O}ver recent years, deep learning has become the mainstream approach for machine learning.
-Since AlextNet [1], increasingly more advanced neural networks [2-6] are being proposed, such as GoogleNet, ResNet, DenseNet, GAN and variants, to enable practical performance comparable to or beyond what the human delivers in computer vision [7], speech recognition [8], language processing [9] game playing [10], medical imaging [11-13], and so on.
+Over recent years, deep learning has become the mainstream approach for machine learning.
+Since AlexNet [1], increasingly more advanced neural networks [2-6] are being proposed, such as GoogleNet, ResNet, DenseNet, GAN and their variants, to enable practical performance comparable to or beyond what human delivers in computer vision [7], speech recognition [8], language processing [9] game playing [10], medical imaging [11-13], and so on.
 A heuristic understanding of why these deep learning models are so successful is that these models represent knowledge in hierarchy and facilitate high-dimensional non-linear functional fitting.
 It seems that deeper structures are correlated with greater capacities to approximate more complicated functions. \\

-The generic representation power of neural networks has been rigorously studied since the eighties.
+The representation power of neural networks has been rigorously studied since the eighties.
 The first result is that a network with a single hidden layer can approximate a continuous function at any accuracy given an infinite number of neurons [14].
 That is, the network can be extremely wide.
-With the emergence of deep neural networks, studies have been performed on theoretical benefits of these deep models over shallow ones [15-22].
+With the emergence of deep neural networks, studies have been performed on theoretical benefits of these deep models over shallow ones [15-24].
 One way [15, 19] is to construct a special kind of functions that are easy to be approximated by deep networks but hard by shallow networks.
-It has been reported in [16] that a fully-connected network with ReLU activation can approximate any Lebegue integrable function in the $L1$-norm sense, provided a sufficient depth and at most $d+4$ neurons in each layer, where $d$ is the number of inputs.
+It has been reported in [16] that a fully-connected network with ReLU activation can approximate any Lebesgue integrable function in the $L_1$-norm sense, provided a sufficient depth and at most $d+4$ neurons in each layer, where $d$ is the number of inputs.